OpenBB-finance/OpenBB/website/content/bot/reference/discord/discovery/wsb.md

 # wsb

-?

-This command allows the user to view the top 15 trending stocks on WallStreetBets (WSB) using the /disc wsb command.
-It retrieves information from the WallStreetBets community, providing real-time updates on the most popular stocks mentioned on the platform.
-This allows users to make informed decisions about their stock investments.
+This command allows the user to view the top 15 trending stocks on r/WallStreetBets (WSB) using the /disc wsb command.
+It displays the mentions count for popular stocks on the platform.

 ### Usage